 Non-NC State Proctoring Services

 As a service to the students of other educational institutions, North Central State College can be utilized as a proctoring site for non-NC State exams or COMPASS placement assessment for admission to another college.
-A $25 fee applies to each exam or COMPASS assessment appointment.*
+A $25 fee applies to each exam or COMPASS assessment appointment.* Please contact the Proctoring Department at least five (5) business days prior to your exam due date to ensure sufficient time for all examination materials to be delivered, as well as individual proctor availibility.

 Below is a link to the electronic form used to request Non NC Proctoring Services: